ikjordan/picozx81/README.md

 The picozx board does support keyboard and joystick.
 This is achieved by using every available GPIO pin, and using VGA222 with CSYNC, together with mono audio

+The Olimex RP2350PC has a RP2350B processor which has extra GPIO pins.
+It may be possible to add a Keyboard interface directly to this board

 ### Snapshot file format

 The snapshot (`.s`) file format stores the state of the emulator, so that excution can continue at a later date, potentially on an instance of picozx81 running on a different board type.
 To achieve this most of the picozx81 variables are saved.
 The 64 kB of emulated memory is also saved, together with the state of the AY and beeper sound emaulators.